kyma-project/kyma/docs/02-get-started/05-observability.md

     > **NOTE:** Alternatively, type or paste the `{function="lastorder", container="function"}` query and press `Shift`+`Enter` or click on **Run query**.

-You may now browse the logs.
+You can now browse the logs.

 ## View the metrics